mozilla/mozjpeg/README-turbo.txt

 application's install directory to accelerate it.

-The version of jpeg62.dll distributed in the libjpeg-turbo SDK for Visual C++ requires the Visual C++ 2008 C run time DLL (msvcr90.dll).
-This library ships with more recent versions of Windows, but users of older versions can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.
+The version of jpeg62.dll distributed in the libjpeg-turbo SDK for Visual C++ requires the Visual C++ 2008 C run time DLL (msvcr90.dll).  msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

 NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with